en

 To be aware of reality and to go beyond thought, thinking must remain in its proper place and not twist facts according to the program of our conditioning.

 Attention means seeing and listening to everything around us with an open mind.
-In pure attention there is no me, time, division or becoming, no observer different from the observed.
+In pure attention there is no me, time, division, or becoming, no observer different from the observed.

 Living with facts is the essence of attention and awareness.
 No illusion, no memory, no hope, just to be absorbed by the beauty of everything.
 It is a state of no problems.

-The last two insights are closely related.
-After meeting many obstacles in understanding oneself and going beyond thought, many people give up hope of finding the way and turn to others for help.
-A big mistake!
-It is easy to find comforting thoughts from others whom we have appointed as an authority and to fill our life with spiritual gymnastics.
-But this only further confuses the mind and the confused mind can never choose correctly.
+It is easy to find comforting thoughts from others whom we have appointed as authorities and to fill our lives with spiritual gymnastics.
+But this only further confuses the mind, and the confused mind can never choose correctly.

 The ninth insight is freedom from all authority, including that of our own.